 Dressing for snowboarding is just as important as snowboarding itself.
 You can wear your normal winter clothes, but you will feel out of place amongst the other snowboarders.

 As the day goes on, you will start to feel miserable in your clothing.
 It’s best to be prepared for the cold weather as much as possible.
-If you think that you’re going to stick to snowboarding, it’s always best to buy your own professional snowboarding gear.
+If you think that you’re going to stick to snowboarding, it’s always nice to buy your own professional best snowboard accessories.

 That way you will fit in with the other snowboarders and make sure that you are warm enough that you don’t have to go home early.